What is jury nullification?

 It's called jury nullification, and it's the system's dirty little secret because when you report for jury duty, no one's going to tell you about it.
 The prosecutor's not going to explain it to you.
 The judge isn't going to explain it to you, and the defense attorneys aren't allowed to tell you that you can find someone not guilty even if they are guilty.
 It's one of the reasons juries are so powerful in our country because not only do they have the power to decide guilt or innocence, they have the power to decide the very law itself.

-Examples of jury nullification
+Examples of how jury nullification could play out in real life.

 It's like a check and balance against the legislature.
 Your legislator did not call you before they went out to vote on a bill to get your opinion.
 But through jury nullification, you have the power to decide what the law is.